 Provides: Mgr.
-Barbora Poláková
+Barbora Poláková, MBA, doc.
+PhDr.
+Slávka Janigová, PhD.

 Course ID: KAaA/ | Course name: Terminology of Business Economics and Translation

 TPH/12 (French Language)

 One test is planned for week 13.
 The test will be take-home and will verify students' knowledge of materials covered during seminars.
 In order to pass the course, the sum of the scores from the two tests must be at least 69%.
 There will not be any retakes.